 Below are links to a few local contractors licensing resources in major areas across Indiana:

 Renewals are issued the same way as the licenses themselves: at the city level.
 Your local government can help you figure out what steps you'll need to take if you need to renew your contractor's license.
 Some cities can renew licenses instantly.
 Others may take longer to process or require a fee.

 As I mentioned above, those who want to obtain their plumbing license must do so through the state, not through your city.

 The State of Indiana issues three types of plumbing licenses: the Apprentice plumber license, the Journeyman plumber license, and the Plumbing Contractor license.
 Once you know which license you want to apply for, submit your application to the Indiana Plumbing Commission via the Indiana Professional Licensing Agency.

-However, before you apply for any of the licenses, it's essential to make sure you meet the requirements.
+However, before you apply for any of the licenses, it's essential to make sure you meet the requirements in Indiana.
 The last thing you want is to be missing a crucial piece of the puzzle!

 Below are the explicit requirements for each type of license: